 So, when Google threw everyone a bone, the SEO community latched on.
 Back in October of 2015, The SEM Post got a leaked copy of Google’s Search Quality Guidelines, and their interpreted version went viral.

 In response, Google broke the internet by releasing the Search Quality Evaluator Guidelines in their entirety.

 Since then, Google has released multiple updates of these guidelines.
 The most recent hit the internet on July 20, 2018, and we’ve updated this post to reflect all the major changes

-While the Google search quality guidelines don’t lay out exactly what we need to know to rocket to the top of Google’s rankings, they do provide some valuable information:
+While Google’s Search Quality Evaluator Guidelines don’t lay out exactly what we need to know to rocket to the top of the rankings, they do provide some valuable information:

-What Are The New Google Search Guidelines All About?
+What Are Google’s Search Guidelines All About?

-The four parts are as follows:
+The major parts are as follows:

 - Part 1: Page Quality Rating Guideline

 In addition to focusing heavily on mobile search, Google’s search guidelines also focus on the importance of building trust and a good reputation for websites and/or content creators.

 This isn’t hugely surprising – it’s simply a variation on what Google has been saying for years: The best websites are ones that deliver relevant, trustworthy, quality information to users.